AcoderRose/AdamsReact_Portfolio/README.md

 - Launch the terminal and install the dependencies by executing the following command: `npm install`

-- Run the seed script, in the terminal run the command: `npm run seed`

 ## Usage

 - Start the application, in the terminal by executing the following command: `npm run start`